Utah's Statute of Limitations

 Medical Malpractice Actions Based on Insertion of a Foreign Object

-In these cases, suit must be filed within two years of insertion of the object or within two years from the date the plaintiff discovered, or should have discovered, the object.
-These time limitations also apply to minors under 18.
+In these cases, suit must be filed within one year after the plaintiff or patient discovers, or through the use of reasonable diligence should have discovered the object.
+These limitations also apply to minors under 18.

 Products Liability Actions

-Products liability actions must be brought within two years after the plaintiff suffers the injury or within two years from the date the plaintiff discovered, or should have discovered, the injury.
+Products liability actions must be brought within two years after the plaintiff suffers the injury or within two years from the date the plaintiff discovered, or should have discovered, both the harm and its cause.

 Special Rules for Minors